 Our meals are well balanced and meet one-third of the daily nutritional requirements for seniors.
 They are not specially designed for persons with diabetes or high blood pressure, but the meals are low in sodium and sugar content.

 10 - Can I order what I like, or ask for substitutions for meals I don’t like?

 We have a fixed menu for each day and we are unable to accommodate dietary preferences or restrictions.
 However, we do have prepared menus showing ingredients (including sodium and sugar content), that you and your medical doctor can review, before agreeing to enroll in the home-delivered meals program.

 11 - Can I call to cancel a delivery for the week?

-Delivery depends on where you live.
-In Santa Clara County, you may receive meals during early morning hours or late afternoon hours.
-The meals will be delivered at the same time (1-hour lead-way) on the same day, each week.
-(For example, Monday at 9:30 a.m. or Tuesday at 10 a.m.)
-You must be available 1⁄2 hour before and after the scheduled delivery time on the day your meals are delivered, to receive and sign for them.
+Meal delivery times depend on where you live in Santa Clara County, you may receive meals in the early morning or late afternoon hours.
+Each week, the meals will be delivered at the same time with a one-hour lead-way on the same day (for example, Monday at 9:30 a.m. or Tuesday at 10 a.m.).
+You must be available one hour before and after the scheduled delivery time on the day your meals are delivered, to receive and sign for them.

 13 - Can you leave the meals at my doorstep or in a cooler if I am not home?

 We cannot risk our clients’ health by leaving uneaten, un-refrigerated food for an unknown period of time.
-We will leave the meals with a neighbor, if you let us know in advance.
-We will work with you to develop the best plan to handle these rare exceptions.
+If you let us know in advance, we will leave your meals with a neighbor, but this is an exception and we will work with you to develop the best plan to handle rare exceptions.

 15 - How is the program funded?
 Is Meals on Wheels a government program?